ROCm/rocminfo/docs/index.rst

 ROCmInfo documentation
 *************************

 ROCmInfo is a ROCm application for reporting system information.
+It is a tool shipped to enumerate GPU agents available on a working ROCm stack.

 For more details, see `GitHub. <https://github.com/ROCm/rocminfo>`_